jamesmorgan/docs/userDocumentation/quickStart.md

 // Making a deposit in ETH
 const payload: AssetAmount = {
   amount: '0x3abc', // represented as bignumber
-  assetId: // Use the AddressZero constant from ethers.js to represent ETH, or enter the token address }
+  assetId: AddressZero // Use the AddressZero constant from ethers.js to represent ETH, or enter the token address }

 channel.deposit(payload)